 Prayer rugs were spread out on sidewalks.
 Spilling into the street was a crowd gathered for the pre-fast iftar meal.
-These are sacred traditions of Ramadan, and for the displaced members of the Branford Masjid in Newark, they wouldn’t be broken simply because they have no house of worship.
+These are sacred rites of Ramadan, and for the displaced members of the Branford Masjid in Newark, these traditions wouldn’t be broken simply because they have no house of worship.

 “We will be praying during the month of Ramadan right where you stand,” said Bashir Ali from Friends of Branford Masjid, a community group comprised of mosque members.
 “The building might not be open, but Allah has declared the earth his masjid.”